ben-wes/perlin.2d/README.md

 # perlin.2d
 2D perlin noise for Pure Data (pd) - control signal input/output

-Install by adding the directory perlin.2d to the pd path.
+Install by adding the directory perlin.2d to one of pd's paths.
 The abstraction perlin.2d expects the arguments:
 * number of octaves
 * persistance value